-EASTHORPE are hoping to establish a close working relationship with Careers team in the LA so that we are able to offer extended Work Experience placements as well as accredited training at local colleges and institutions.
-Therefore, the pupils at EASTHORPE can have specially tailored packages of options to allow this combination of accreditation and development.
-At EASTHORPE there is a commitment to creating personalised curriculum 'packages' for individual pupils.
+Easthorpe School is hoping to establish a close working relationship with Careers team in the LA.
+Easthorpe School plans to offer extended Work Experience placements as well as accredited training at local colleges and institutions.
+Therefore, the pupils at can have specially tailored packages of options to allow this combination of accreditation and development.
+There is a commitment to creating personalised curriculum 'packages' for individual pupils.
 We endorse a 'multi agency' approach where the curriculum can include college placements, extended work experience (where possible), a reduced academic curriculum, independent learning and individual learning support.
 The Head teacher negotiates and oversees this process in close collaboration with all professionals involved with the Individual pupils.

-Children must also study:
+Children also study:

-- sex and relationships education (year 7 onwards)
+- Relationship, Health and Sex education (year 7 onwards)

 - Relationships education (all pupils)

 - religious education (RE)